 Make it vegan: Substitute maple syrup or agave nectar for the honey.
 You’re going to end up with ice cream that freezes harder than ice cream made with honey—let it sit at room temperature for 5 to 10 minutes before serving.

 Arrowroot starch is a natural root starch that helps absorb the ice crystals.
-It's optional here; you can also help the ice crystals go away if you let the ice cream sit for five minutes before serving.
+It’s optional here; you can also help the ice crystals go away if you let the ice cream sit for five minutes before serving.
+Look for arrowroot in the baking section of well-stocked grocery stores.

 Change it up: The girls added a few chocolate chips to their bowls of ice cream.
 I think finely chopped dark chocolate incorporated near the end of the freezing cycle would be a very good idea.